-Police: (detailed budget can be found on pages 80-85)
+Police: (detailed budget can be found on pages 162-167)

-The budget has increased by \$232,000 or 4.3%.
+The budget has increased by \$222,000 or 4.1%.
 The most significant changes are:

-- \$118,000 increase in salaries and benefits for full-time employees in the FY 25-26, which is currently offset by a \$112,000 in salary savings from vacancies in the department. - A 182% increase in Sonoma County Jail booking fees has necessitated an increase of \$10,000 to be allocated to the respective police department booking fees budget. - \$5,000 decrease to a total of \$15,000 with the removal of cooling center operations from within our budget, focusing on only providing warming centers when weather conditions call for it. - \$12,000 increase to fund vital police officer recruitment costs to address staffing shortages that are impacting overtime costs. - \$6,500 increase in training costs essential to equip recent hires with necessary skills. - The original \$20,000 budgeted in FY 2024-25 for the EOC assessment was not used and is now being combined with an additional \$20,000 allocated for FY 2025-26-bringing the total to \$40,000-to support the assessment and initial improvements of the City's Emergency Operations Center (EOC) and enhance overall emergency response capabilities. - \$12,000 originally budgeted in FY 2024-25 for towing recreational vehicles (RVs) under the RV ordinance was not used and is being re-budgeted for FY 2025-26. - \$40,000 allocated for homeless outreach services in FY 2025-26.
+- \$110,000 increase in salaries and benefits for full-time employees in the FY 25-26, which is currently offset by a \$112,000 in salary savings from vacancies in the department. - A 182% increase in Sonoma County Jail booking fees has necessitated an increase of \$10,000 to be allocated to the respective police department booking fees budget. - \$5,000 decrease to a total of \$15,000 with the removal of cooling center operations from within our budget, focusing on only providing warming centers when weather conditions call for it. - \$12,000 increase to fund vital police officer recruitment costs to address staffing shortages that are impacting overtime costs. - \$6,500 increase in training costs essential to equip recent hires with necessary skills. - The endowment fund has nearly exhausted and in the next fiscal year, the department is requesting for 1 vehicle purchase and that cost will be covered by the equipment technology and vehicles reserve fund to address the fleet maintenance and ensure reliable and adequate public safety response. - The original \$20,000 budgeted in FY 2024-25 for the EOC assessment was not used and is now being combined with an additional \$20,000 allocated for FY 2025-26-bringing the total to \$40,000-to support the assessment and initial improvements of the City's Emergency Operations Center (EOC) and enhance overall emergency response capabilities. - \$12,000 originally budgeted in FY 2024-25 for towing recreational vehicles (RVs) under the RV ordinance was not used and is being re-budgeted for FY 2025-26. - \$40,000 allocated for homeless outreach services in FY 2025-26.

-Public Works | Engineering: (detailed budget can be found on pages 86-105)
+Public Works | Engineering: (detailed budget can be found on pages 168-187)

-The overall budget reflects an increase of \$146,000 or 6.2% as the biggest change in the budget is the reorganization of the Public Works and Engineering Departments.
+The overall budget reflects an increase of \$138,900 or 5.9% as the biggest change in the budget is the reorganization of the Public Works and Engineering Departments.
 The two departments were combined and are now called the Public Works Department.
+The Public Works Superintendent position was eliminated and replaced with a Public Works Director/City Engineer.
+Between the two departments, the reorganization is estimated to save \$150,000 compared with the previous fiscal year.